sebastiansutter/techguides/pages/df17labs/df17labs_start.md

 ## Overview
 IBM® App Connect helps you automate workflows and integrate data, applications and APIs across hybrid cloud environments.

-In this Lab we focus on the App Connect offering which provides features for simple, guided app-to-app integration.
+In this lab we focus on the App Connect offering which provides features for simple, guided app-to-app integration.
 With IBM App Connect you can link your applications so that when something happens in one application, other relevant applications get updated automatically, so you can:

 * Stop wasting time on repetitive manual tasks
 * Use this intuitive business tool to take back control